-Custody Sentences
+Custody sentences

-Last updated on June 9, 2021
+Last updated on November 14, 2024

 A custody sentence means you are required to serve your sentence in a provincial correctional centre or federal correctional centre.

-Intermittent Sentence
+Intermittent sentence

 For sentences of 90 days or less, a judge may order an intermittent sentence.
 This means you do not serve all the days of your sentence at the same time.
 Generally, you serve an intermittent sentence in custody on weekends, usually in a provincial correctional centre.
 When you are in the community, you are required to follow the conditions of your probation order.
 These types of sentences are typically ordered to allow you to keep your job.

-Concurrent or Consecutive Sentence
+Concurrent or consecutive sentence

 If you have been convicted of more than one offence resulting in your sentences being served in custody, the court may order you to serve them concurrently (at the same time) or consecutively (one after the other).
 Visit Multiple Sentences for more information.